Liechtenstein–Switzerland relations: History of cooperation

-At the request of Liechtenstein's government in 1919, Switzerland safeguards Liechtenstein's interests and citizens abroad.
-The two countries form a common economic and monetary area.
-Liechtenstein has used the Swiss franc since 1920, and the two countries have formed a customs union since 1924, and have open borders.
+In 1949, Liechtenstein ceded the Ellhorn mountain to Switzerland as a result of Swiss demands and threats to, among other things, end the customs union between the two countries.
+Despite the local community in Balzers previously refusing to do so in November 1948, the transfer was approved by the Landtag of Liechtenstein the following month.
+In exchange to the transfer, Switzerland agreed to forgive much of Liechtenstein's debt that it had acquired to the country throughout World War II.
 Both are now also parties to the Schengen Agreement.
 The countries also have a common patent system.
 Switzerland is empowered to enter into treaties on Liechtenstein's behalf if Liechtenstein is not represented at the treaty negotiations; this power has most often been exercised with treaties involving customs duties or procedures.

+The customs union agreement was renegotiated in 1994 as a result of the 1992 Liechtenstein constitutional crisis, where Switzerland rejected a referendum on the European Economic Area, whereas Liechtenstein accepted it in a corresponding referendum.
+The treaty was revised to allow for greater freedom for Liechtenstein in defining its foreign policy and it joined the organisation in May 1995.

 Swiss consular protection is extended to citizens of Liechtenstein.
 Switzerland represents Liechtenstein abroad unless they choose otherwise.
-Before Liechtenstein became a member in its own right of the European Free Trade Association, Switzerland represented its interests in that organization.
+Before Liechtenstein became a member in its own right of the European Free Trade Association in 1999, Switzerland represented its interests in that organization.

-The two also share a common language, (German), and are both outside the European Union (Liechtenstein however has joined the European Economic Area).
+The two also share a common language, German, and are both outside the European Union.
 Like Switzerland, Liechtenstein maintains a policy of neutrality.
 However, whilst Switzerland follows a policy of armed neutrality, Liechtenstein does not have an army of its own.
+In February 2025, the Swiss Federal Council reiterated that Switzerland would not directly defend Liechtenstein in the event of a foreign attack, stating that it did not comply with the country's neutrality.

 Ambassadors to one country are usually accredited to the other.
-The only resident ambassador in Liechtenstein is from the Sovereign Military Order of Malta.
+The only resident ambassador in Liechtenstein is a knight of the Sovereign Military Order of Malta.

 Incidents involving the Swiss military

-Switzerland has a relatively active military due to ongoing conscription.
+The Swiss Armed Forces are relatively active due to ongoing conscription.
 Several incidents have occurred during routine training: